 What to Drink as a Runner

-Water accounts for 60% of your total body weight, so keeping hydrated is essential and even more so while working out.
+Water accounts for 60% of your total body weight, so keeping hydrated is an essential part of a runner's diet - and even more so while working out.
 Drinking water helps to regulate body temperature as well as prevent unnecessary snacking.
 Often we can mistake thirst for hunger, so to avoid taking on additional calories, always drink a glass of water before preparing a snack or meal to ensure your body is sufficiently topped up with fluids.

 It’s recommended that the average person should aim to drink around 2 to 2.5 litres of fluid per day.
 During a workout though, you could lose anywhere between 0.5 and 1.5 litres of water per hour as you sweat, so it’s important to carry a water bottle with you while on a run, and sip water often throughout a workout.